Google-appointed panel to recommend EU only 'right to be forgotten'

 But many experts, regulators and EU officials disagree.

-Richard Cumbley, a London partner at law firm Linklaters, said that if Google only removes links from its European domains users can easily circumvent the judgement by switching to Google.com.
+Richard Cumbley, a London partner at law firm Linklaters, said that if Google only removes links from its European domains users can easily circumvent the judgment by switching to Google.com.

-"It's the easiest thing in the world to avoid that judgement," he said.
+"It's the easiest thing in the world to avoid that judgment," he said.

 (Reporting by Julia Fioretti.
 Editing by Jane Merriman)